 |

-Occasionally, but not according to standard timing or criteria. | Yes, with exceptions (e.g. features with separate pricing terms such as aiR for Review and Data Breach Response).
+Occasionally, but not according to standard timing or criteria. | Yes, with exceptions.
+For example, features with separate pricing terms such as aiR for Review and Data Breach Response.
 Exceptions will be noted in the Monthly Release Email | ||

-Pre-Release Communications | Advanced Notice via the Monthly Release Email | No | Yes (around 2 weeks before MPR window) | Yes, according to the Sandbox extended downtime windows calendar |
+Pre-Release Communications | Advanced notice with the Monthly Release Email | No | Yes, around two weeks before MPR window. | Yes, according to the Sandbox extended downtime windows calendar. |

-Tailored Communications | We develop tailored communications plans for any changes with significant impact or that require customers to take action prior to release.
+Tailored xommunications | We develop tailored communications plans for any changes with significant impact or that require customers to take action prior to release.
 These communications are generally delivered via email. | |||

 Delays | N/A | For delayed MPR changes that were already released to sandboxes, we will make note of any production release delays on the What’s new in RelativityOne Sandbox page.
 For MPR delayed changes that do not go to sandboxes, we will generally not proactively notify customers, and you can expect an update in the next Monthly Release Email. | N/A | |

-Breaking Changes | Breaking changes are communicated via targeted emails and/or on the Relativity Developer Group section of our Community Site no later than 90 days before production release. | |||
+Breaking changes | Breaking changes are communicated through targeted emails and on the Relativity Developer Group section of our Community Site no later than 90 days before production release. | |||

-Post-Release Communications | Release Notes | Sometimes (if minimum workflow or user experience criteria met) | Always | Rarely |
+Post-Release Communications | Release Notes | Sometimes.
+If minimum workflow or user experience criteria met. | Always | Rarely |

 In-app What’s New notifications/ What's New page in Documentation |